Full-Text-Search-System/IndexingModule/README.md

 $ vagrant up
 ```

-Now, you need to put the file "workspace/demo" into the shared file of virtual machine and local machine.
+Now, you need to put the file "workspace/demo" into the file which has Vagrantfile.

 If you want to modify the virtual machine, you can ssh to the virtual machine:
 ```